phd training

 Pedagogy

-Strong Theory: This goes beyond memorizing textbook knowledge.
-It emphasizes philosophical depth and critical thinking–an essential foundation for any serious scholar.
+Strong Theory: Great scholarship starts with asking “why,” not just “how.”
+It emphasizes philosophical depth and critical thinking.
 I encourage students to take courses in political philosophy, ethics, and epistemology to sharpen their ability to engage with fundamental questions that underpin social inquiry.

 Strong Methods: Interdisciplinary methodological training is essential for producing rigorous and innovative research.
 However, students should seek out methods courses grounded in disciplinary traditions–such as econometrics in economics, psychometrics in psychology, and ethnography in anthropology.
 These courses cultivate both technical skill and epistemological awareness, helping students recognize the assumptions, strengths, and limitations of various approaches.